 4. Find Inspiration

 Creative thinking doesn’t happen in a bubble.
-It’s vital to ask for others’ opinions, ideas, and feedback.
+It’s vital to ask for others’ opinions and ideas.
 Creative thinkers consider multiple perspectives and are curious about how others think.
 Ask your colleague about their work processes, whether it’s how they research for a client deliverable or how they approach meeting an external buyer.

 Image credit: Canva